A charge monomial basis of the Garsia-Procesi ring: Properties of catabolizability type

 We make the following observation. \begin{lemma} If we insert $(a,b)$ into row 2 of $T$ and $(x,y)$ pops out, we have $(a,b)\preceq (x,y)$. \end{lemma} \begin{proof} If we are unable to insert $(a,b)$, then $(x,y) = (a,b)$.
 Otherwise, the insertion replaces larger entries with smaller ones. \end{proof}

 We can extend this definition of row insertion to any partition shape tableau $T$ filled with tuples in $\mathbb{Z}^2_{>0}$ where the rows and columns are increasing.
 For any row $r>1$ of $T$ and $(a,b)\in \mathbb{Z}^2_{>0}$, we define $T\leftarrow_{r} (a,b)$ to be the result of inserting $(a,b)$ into row $r$ of $T$.
 Unlike RSK, we only modify row $r$; we do not continue inserting into higher rows.
+It is a simple check to see that the resulting filling $T\leftarrow_{r} (a,b)$ is still increasing in the rows and columns.